Mon–Fri 9am–6pm

 How refurbishment finance is structured

 For light refurbishment, funds are typically released in a single drawdown at the start.
 For heavy refurbishment, funds are released in stages as works are completed and verified.
-The initial advance covers the property purchase (or refinance), with subsequent drawdowns released as the build progresses.
+The initial advance covers the property purchase or refinance, with subsequent drawdowns released as the build progresses.

 Can I get refurbishment finance with adverse credit?